EU Deforestation Regulation: publications and resources

 The European Commission plans extensive outreach to non-EU country authorities and stakeholders, engagement in multilateral forums, and engagement with sectors.
 The multi-stakeholder Deforestation Platform (European Commission 2020) aims to facilitate the sharing of good practice and experiences through and across sectors.

-The Commission has issued Guidelines and a downloadable Frequently Asked Questions document to support operators and traders, particularly SMEs, with the requirements of this new Regulation.
+The Commission has issued Guidance and a downloadable Frequently Asked Questions document to support operators and traders, particularly SMEs, with the requirements of this new Regulation.

 All or multiple agri-food sectors